-WCU Women’s Rugby A-side played five games at Frostbite 7s, only falling in the championship game to American International College (AIC).
+WCU Women’s Rugby A-side played four games at Frostbite 7s, only falling in the championship game to American International College (AIC).

 The Purple Team was listed at WCU #1 on the schedule and was the A-side.
 WCU put two teams into the tournament.
 The second team was the Gold Team and was listed WCU #2 on the schedule.